The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Estrogen and progesterone are the two main hormones to look at with estrogen dominance.

-This copy of the Dutch Hormone Test shows my own results.
-I’ll tell you more about what this all means in a minute.
-But I want to show you here because it’s a great visual of the different pathways of hormone production.
+This is a copy of the Dutch Complete Test for hormones.
+We’ll tell you more about what this all means in a minute.
+But we want to show you here because it’s a great visual of the different pathways of hormone production.

 Your body’s hormone-producing glands use cholesterol to make what is called your steroidal hormones.

-That’s why we need cholesterol.
+That’s why you need cholesterol.
 Cholesterol is converted into the master hormone, pregnenolone.
 You’ll see that at the top of the test result.

 Then you’ll see that pregnenolone can become other hormones.
 Pregnenolone gets converted into: